Islandora/migrate_islandora_csv/TUTORIAL.md

 We're going to dive into the details of this step below, but in summary: the `process` section is where we extract the desired bits from that row, transform them as desired, and populate them into an associative array.
 This section is a series of named steps, that call one or more process plugins.
 These plugins are executed in sequence, with the results getting passed from one to the next, forming a pipeline.
 By the end of the step, you have transformed some element of data (perhaps through text manipulation, concatenation, etc...) into the form that Drupal is expecting.
 The resulting value gets associated with the name of the step.

 If the name of a step is the same as a field or property name on the target entity, the migrated entity will have that value for that field or property.
 This is how you can apply metadata from the CSV to an entity.
 If the step name is not the name of a field or property on the target entity, the migrate framework assumes it's a temporary value you're using as part of more complex logic.
 It won't wind up on the entity when the migration is done, but it will be available for you to use within other process plugins.
-You can always spot when a temporary value is being used by the fact that it's prefixed with an `@`.
+You can always spot when a temporary value is being used by the fact that it's prefixed with an `@` and surrounded by quotes.
 You can also pass constants into process plugins, which are prefixed with `constants/`.

 #### Destination